Best Colleges for Veterans

 - … and many more.

-Bear in mind that with any ranking you should always check the methodology to see if it makes sense with your own personal goals and criteria.
+Bear in mind that with any ranking you should always check the methodology to see if it matches with your own personal goals and criteria.
 Some listings are based on surveys to college administrators, some on surveys to students, while others are listings that offer premium spots for schools that pay them a fee (and then the rest are listed alphabetically — or even in no order at all).

 Here are three items you may want to include in your criteria for choosing a college: